YueWu710/YueWu710.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a master student in Quantitative and Systems Biology at Northwestern University (class of '26) after completing my B.A. in Biology at UC Santa Barbara (June 2025).
+I am currently a master student in Quantitative and Systems Biology at Northwestern University (class of '26) after completing my undergrad at UC Santa Barbara (June 2025).
 I have received training in both computational methods and molecular experiments.

 **This page is a concise visual supplement displaying selected results from my research projects.**